scrthq/Presentations/GitPitch/PITCHME.md

 ### Single Script Approach

+@ul
-The quick and easy way to get going with stack creation
+- The quick and easy way to get going with stack creation
+- Everything going into the stack is on the same ps1 file
+- Perfect for unique deployment scenarios or quick stack creation
+  @ulend

 ---?color=#282C34

 ### Single Script Resources

 @ul
-- S3 Bucket
+- RDS Instance
+- Custom Resource to retrieve secrets from AWS Secrets Manager
 - S3 Bucket Policy
 - EC2 Role
 - Instance Profile